ARM-DOE/ADI/README.md

 Under $DATA_HOME the directory structure is organized according to ARM's [data directory heiarchy](https://engineering.arm.gov/ADI_doc/pcm.html#define-environment-variables).

 ####Virtual Machine Access and File Setup
-To run ADI processes you will need to secure shell into the virtual development environment
+To run ADI processes you will need to secure shell into the virtual development environment.
+This is similar to logging into remote servers from your local box.
 `$> vagrant ssh`

 To exit from virtual machine, type "exit" under virtual environment